Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/construct/stone-golem.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 170, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Curse of Strahd, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Stone Golem](2-Mechanics/CLI/bestiary/construct/stone-golem.md)
 *Source: Monster Manual p.
 170, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Curse of Strahd, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD and the Basic Rules.*